panupong-develop/go-simple/go-simple/docs/basics.md

 * `&obj`: memory address value to the object
 * `*obj`: dereference (the memory address value) to get/set the object
 * `*int32`: typing of pointer that is pointing to int32 memory address
-* Slice is a pointer to underlying array
+* Slice is a pointer to the underlying array

 ## TLDR: Example
 **Style 1.
 Copy Value**